Marvyn1/The-Ask/README.md

 My Solution:

 1. I placed the app.py, Dockerfile, and requirements files in the same directory, then created and ran the build-push.sh script (found in the Scripts folder).
-This scripts builds the docker image, creates an AWS ECR repo, authenicates your docker client to AWS (if needed), tags your image in preperation for the push to ECR, and lastly pushes the image to the created ECR repo.
+This scripts builds the docker image, creates an AWS ECR repo, authenicates your docker client to AWS (if needed), tags your image in preparation for the push to ECR, and lastly pushes the image to the created ECR repo.

 2. I built the Infrastructure required for the app to run in ECS (Fargate) using Cloudformation.
 The Yaml Stacks can be found in the Infrastructure folder.